-Some of the words used to describe wills, trusts and estates; to describe planning and settling your affairs have a 1,000-year-old history.
+Some of the words used to describe wills, trusts and estates or to describe planning and settling your affairs have a 1,000-year-old history.
 You may encounter them nowhere else.
 Understanding these legal terms will make the process easier and less mysterious.

-Administrator =someone appointed by a court to settle your affairs if you do not leave a valid Will.
-An Administrator and an Executor, the person you name to settle your affairs in a Will, are also called a personal representative.
+Someone appointed by a court to settle your affairs and estate, if you do not leave a valid Will.
+An Administrator and an Executor, the person you name to settle your affairs and estate in a Will, are also called a personal representative.

-An independent administration is not court supervised.
-The person settling your affairs only needs to go to court to obtain Letters Testamentary (if you have a Will) or Letters of Administration (following an Heirship Proceeding} if you do not).
-If there are no disputes, the only ther interaction with the court consists of electronically filing affidavits and an Inventory, Appraisement and List of Claims owed to the estate.
+Not court-supervised.
+The person settling your affairs only needs to go to court to obtain Letters Testamentary (if you have a Will) or Letters of Administration (if you do not).
+If there are no disputes, the only ther interaction with the Court consists of electronically filing affidavits and an Inventory, Appraisement and List of Claims owed to the estate.

-Beneficiary = a person, charity or trust with the right to receive money or goods under a Will or a Trust or named the beneficiary of a life insurance policy, annuity, retirement account or pay-on-death bank account, or transfer-on-death brokerage account.
+A person, charity or trust with the right to receive money or property under a Will or a Trust or named the beneficiary of a life insurance policy, annuity, retirement account, pay-on-death bank account, or transfer-on-death brokerage account.